 When I returned to sleep I had escaped, but now I was on the run in night streets (as if the dream had been progressing without ‘me’ during my waking period, something that is common with these dreams).
 I walked along, stopping to look in store windows so I could check for people or cars following me, then I entered a store to buy a new set of clothes and change into them.

 Throughout the dream, the detail was abundant and vivid.
 Contrary to how it might sound, it was not a nightmare.
-It was what I call a ‘problem solving’ dream, a kind I enjoy (maybe I should mention that I’m a fan of spy novels, and the history of espionage).
+It was what I call a ‘problem solving’ dream, a kind I enjoy (maybe I should mention that I’m a fan of spy novels, as well as the history of espionage).

 Just when I began to have this type of dream I’m not sure.
 When I was young, I didn’t know they were possible but they’ve been with me now for at least 30 years.
-At first they were rare, but now I have at least one every week.
+At first they were rare, but now I have at least one a week.